Hasodikis/T480S-Hackintosh/README.md

 ## MacOS on Thinkpad T480s.
 Currently on Ventura 13.5.1

-## Since v.2 all releases are stable and dayly drving my T480s.
+## Since v.2 all releases are stable and daily drving my T480s.
 ## I have opted to disable TB in BIOS to save energy, since I have no TB accesories.
 At the moment what conserns me most is the ACPI folder and power consumption.

 # My hardware configuration